 We’re all for going green when we can, but solar panels won’t increase the value of your home, according to Fitzgerald.
 “In fact, most solar panels will deter buyers based on their appearance.
 Most buyers are not open to sacrificing appearance for saving on monthly expenses,” says Fitzgerald.
 In some cases, the panels are leased and not owned by the homeowner, another factor to consider.
 “If you’re going to add solar panels, do it because you intend to live in the home for a long time.”

 “Any flooring, whether it is hardwood or carpet, must be in top condition for a great return on your home upgrade investment,” says Fitzgerald.
 If you need new flooring, Fitzgerald says to choose something clean, modern and cost-efficient.
 “This will do the trick in both the online photos and in the showings.”

 Motions sensor lights outside are a desired safety feature, but adding them everywhere inside?
 Not such a bright idea for added home value.
 “This is something that is very specific both in design and function and not every homeowner would want motion lights around their home,” says Veronica Sniscak, a realtor and partner at Bob Lucido Team of Keller Williams Integrity.

 As much as we try to downsize, custom-made closets with ample storage are still a home upgrade most people would love, but Sniscak says a prospective buyer may not realize the value.
 “These kinds of closet systems can be costly and I don’t see them increasing the value to the home especially compared to the cost of installing them,” says Sniscak.
-You don’t need a custom-made closet when you have these genius organizational hacks.

 Replacing garage door